Mount Washburn: Mount Washburn trails

 Views from the summit include much of the northern section of Yellowstone National Park and on clear days, the Teton Range is also visible.
 The mountain trails are some of the most frequented in the park, so summer hikes can be crowded.
 With an altitude gain of 1,393 ft in 3 mi, the hike from Dunraven Pass to the summit is moderate.
 Another trail that climbs 1,491 ft in only 2.25 mi starts from the Chittenden parking area.

 One of three active fire lookout towers in Yellowstone is located on the summit.
 There is a small visitor center and restrooms on the first floor, an observation deck on the second, and a ranger's residence on the top floor (closed to the public).

+Geology

+Mount Washburn is an ancient volcano.
+It collapsed in an eruption from either it or the nearby Yellowstone Caldera.

 Closure

 During 2021, all trails to the top of Mt.
 Washburn are closed due to construction projects in the Canyon Overlooks area.